gentics/portal-php-reference/README.md

 ### .htaccess

-POST requests from the CMS to the CmsController do not work by default because the stock Laravel .htaccess redirects all requests that have a trailing slash in order to remove it.
+POST requests from Gentics CMS to the CmsController do not work by default because the stock Laravel .htaccess redirects all requests that have a trailing slash in order to remove it.
 However due do the RFC standard which disallows POST redirects without user interaction, this means that the POST data is lost.

 We can fix this easily, in `portal/public/.htaccess` find this line (line 12):